 Take comfort in knowing you're not alone

 Living with opioid-induced constipation can be difficult and unsettling.
-Below are the perspectives of some who have lived with, continue to live with, or have begun their journey living with opioid-induced constipation.
-Remember, there may be others experiencing something similar to you
+Below is the perspective of someone who has experienced it.
+Remember, there may be others going through something similar.

 Living with opioid-induced constipation can be difficult and unsettling.
-Below are the perspectives of some who have lived with, continue to live with, or have begun their journey living with opioid-induced constipation.
-Remember, there may be others experiencing something similar to you
+Below is the perspective of someone who has experienced it.
+Remember, there may be others going through something similar.

 Indications